 He also tried to start a war with Outworld, but Kotal Kahn held him off by invoking Mortal Kombat.
-Thanks to the help of Bo’ Rai Cho, Earthrealm was defeated and Outworld was deemed safe from Raiden’s wrath.
+Thanks to the help of Bo’ Rai Cho (Liu Kang, Kung Lao, and Shujinko’s master), Earthrealm was defeated and Outworld was deemed safe from Raiden’s wrath.
 Still, Raiden was able to trick Cassie Cage into killing Shujinko, thereby preventing the resurrection of Onaga in this timeline.

 The Titan Kronika was the mother of Shinnok and Cetrion, the Goddess of Virtue.
 Kronika controlled the sands of time and wished for reality to favor both her children, meaning endless conflict between good and evil through the ages.
-But Shinnok’s beheading had upset the balance in favor of good.
+In her frustration, Shinnok’s beheading had upset the balance in favor of good.

-While Kronika could manipulate lives of humans, her powers didn’t work on gods.
-She had, in fact, been trying to perfect reality by creating timeline after timeline, only for Raiden to screw everything up for her no matter how hard she tried.
+While Kronika could manipulate the lives of humans, her powers did not work on gods.
+She had, in fact, been attempting to perfect reality by creating timeline after timeline, only for Raiden to screw everything up for her no matter how hard she tried.
 In many of these timelines, she manipulated Liu Kang into fighting Raiden, as the two of them together were a potential threat to her.

-Meanwhile, Raiden led the Special Forces into a mission in the Netherrealm to cripple Liu Kang and Kitana’s forces and destroy their castle base.
+Meanwhile, Raiden led the Special Forces on a mission into the Netherrealm to cripple Liu Kang and Kitana’s forces and destroy their castle base.
 While successful, it came at the cost of Sonya’s life.
 Kronika appeared in the Netherrealm shortly after to rewind the castle back to normal and recruit the revenant versions of Liu Kang and Kitana.
-Her plan was to create a new timeline where Raiden didn’t exist.
+Her plan was to create a new timeline where Raiden did not exist.
 She just needed certain items to help amp up her abilities to make it possible.

 To help with her plan, Kronika created a massive time rift and various heroes and villains from the era of Mortal Kombat II came into the present.
 While many were able to interact with their counterparts, gods exist under different rules and the sinister, modern version of Raiden vanished completely.
 His younger self was horrified to discover what kind of monster he would become while most of the others were confronted by the tragedies they were destined to endure.
 The visiting good guys included Liu Kang, Kung Lao, Kitana, Sonya, Jax, Johnny Cage, and Jade.
 Obviously, the recent death of modern Sonya made things awkward.
 That and the two Johnny Cages coexisting.

 Kronika mainly recruited warriors by promising them a rewarding life in the new timeline, even if her plan was for constant war.
-In the present, she had her unkillable servant Geras, Cetrion, D’Vorah, Kano, Frost, and Jax (choosing to help due to his guilt-induced PTSD).
+In the present, she had her unkillable servant Geras, Cetrion, D’Vorah, Kano, Frost, and Jax (tricked into helping, as Kronika exploited his guilt-ridden PTSD).
 From the past, she brought in Shao Kahn, Skarlet, Noob Saibot, Kano, Erron Black, Kabal, Scorpion, Sektor, and Cyrax.
 Frost, feeling that the Lin Kuei had lost their way and Raiden never gave her the respect she deserved, restarted the Cyber Initiative and had herself turned into a cyborg.
 Many Lin Kuei warriors were kidnapped and transformed into cannon fodder for Kronika.